Guide to Evidence Article X: Contents of writings and records

 Section 1006.
 Summaries to prove content

 The proponent may use a summary, chart, or the like to prove the content of voluminous writings or records that cannot be conveniently examined in court.
-The proponent may make the originals or duplicates available for examination or copying, or both, by other parties at a reasonable time and place.
-And the court may order the proponent to produce them in court.
+The proponent must make the originals or duplicates available for examination or copying, or both, by other parties at a reasonable time and place.
+The court may order the proponent to produce the underlying documents or records in court.

 “[I]n a trial embracing so many details and occupying so great a length of time . . . during which a great mass of books and documents were put in evidence, concise statements of their content verified by persons who had prepared them from the originals were the only means for presenting to the jury an intelligible view of the issues involved” (quotation and citations omitted).